garrandall/popular-music-data/tracks/tonite-dj-quik.md

 Fatter than a pinky and the length of a pencil
 Freakie lit it up and hit it one two three
 Shabby took a hit and then they pass it to me
-It's the bomb!!!
+It's the bomb!
 Yo I can feel my senses
-Get numb!!!
+Get numb!
 Yo fuck the forty ounce
-I need some rum!!!
+I need some rum!
 I'm chillin like a villain
-Here I come!!!
+Here I come!
 And that's how I'm livin
 Tonight is the nite and I'm lookin real sporty
 Proper Friday evening and I'm ready to party